Network, USB, &Tuner Functions

 affect sound quality.

-for in-ceiling speaker installation.
-This feature will virtually relocate the
+- In-Ceiling Speaker Mode: This feature will virtually relocate the

 front and center in-ceiling speakers down to around the screen.
 That way, you'll